n96uman/gtst_course/day9_Furtherpy.md.md

 2. Anonymouse / lambda function : when a function doesn't have a name.
     - greet = lambda : print("hello world")
 3. function taker function
-    - filter function
+    - filter function: to filter some of data
-    - map function
+    - map function: